 The below photo of the entrance leads to some of the upper rooms where you aren’t allowed to take any photos.
 I would have loved to though.
 Above the door are stones carved of Peter Echter and his wife Lady Adelsheim with the date 1564.

-Half of the castle’s rooms are living quarters to the current countess.
-Her eldest daughter Marie-Antoinette Countess von Ingelheim is the current heiress to castle Mespelbrunn.
+Half of the castle’s rooms are living quarters for the current countess.
+Her eldest daughter Marie-Antoinette Countess von Ingelheim is the current heiress to Castle Mespelbrunn.

 The rooms that you are able to see are still being used for special occasions like family weddings and birthdays.
 My kids think it’s so cool to be raised in a place like this.